donet-server/donet/docs/index.rst

 free and open source networking engine for massive multiplayer online games.

-The Donet project is a monorepo that houses two different projects built with Rust_:
+The Donet project is a monorepo that houses two main projects built with Rust_:

 - **donet** - The Donet daemon source, which includes all Donet services.

-- **libdonet** - The core utilities for the Donet daemon and clients, including datagram utilities and the DC language parser.
+- **donet-core** - The core utilities for the Donet daemon and clients, including datagram utilities and the DC language parser.
-  See `docs.donet-server.org/libdonet <https://docs.donet-server.org/libdonet>`__.
+  See `docs.donet-server.org/donet_core <https://docs.donet-server.org/donet_core>`__.

 Donet uses Git_ for version control and Meson_ as the build system.